-- a) Adopt blue economy as a framework for sustainable and safe use and development of marine wealth within our maritime zones, as a pillar of our national economy and patrimony; - b) Exercise stewardship of our seas and coasts, and protect and conserve the health and resilience of marine and coastal ecosystems and habitats to promote the well-being, prosperity and security of present and future generations; - c) Preserve our maritime heritage, recognize the social, cultural, and historical value of our seas and coasts, and foster public understanding and respect of the value of our seas and coasts to build a strong foundation for social responsibility; - d) Enrich scientific understanding of marine and coastal ecosystems, the benefits we gain from these ecosystems (for example, through carbon sequestration), their changing conditions and the causes thereof: and use the best available scientific knowledge to inform decisions affecting our seas and coasts and to enhance our capacity to respond and adapt to changing maritime environments; - e) Foster international cooperation, and exercise rights and jurisdiction in accordance with applicable international laws, including on freedom of navigation:
+- (a) Adopt blue economy as a framework for sustainable and safe use and development of marine wealth within our Maritime Zones, as a pillar of our national economy and patrimony; - (b) Exercise stewardship of our seas and coasts, and protect and conserve the health and resilience of marine and coastal ecosystems and habitats to promote the well-being, prosperity and security of present and future generations; - (c) Preserve our maritime heritage, recognize the social, cultural, and historical value of our seas and coasts, and foster public understanding and respect of the value of our seas and coasts to build a strong foundation for social responsibility;

-f) Ensure a whole-of-nation approach and a comprehensive, integrated framework for the stewardship of our seas and coasts to facilitate cohesive action of the National Government, local authorities, academe, non-governmental organizations, the private sector, and the public.
+- (d) Enrich scientific understanding of marine and coastal ecosystems, the benefits we gain from these ecosystems (e.g. carbon sequestration), their changing conditions and the causes thereof, and use the best available scientific knowledge to inform decisions affecting our seas and coasts and to enhance our capacity to respond and adapt to changing maritime environments; - (e) Foster international cooperation, and exercise rights and jurisdiction in accordance with applicable international laws, including on freedom of navigation; - (f) Strategically address the factors that adversely affect the oceans and the living and non-living resources that comprise our seas, turning threats into opportunities and preventing further harm to all water bodies including landbased pollution; - (g) Ensure a whole-of-nation approach and a comprehensive, integrated framework for the stewardship of our seas and coasts to facilitate cohesive action of the National Government, local authorities, academe, non-governmental organizations, the private sector, and the public.